 Ghirardelli Square: Mmm, do you love chocolate?
 Then you must visit Ghirardelli Square for your chocolate fix!
 I ordered a chocolate milkshake and it was divine even though it was so delicious that I couldn’t finish it, haha!
 Your sweet tooth will be in heaven here.

-Ogle at the Painted Ladies: I would love to move into one of these brightly painted Victorian houses.
+Ogle at the Painted Ladies: We’re all familiar with the Painted Ladies, all lined in a row on Steiner St & Hayes St.I would love to move into one of these brightly painted Victorian houses.
 Can you say cuuuuuuuuute?